Andrew Wilson (rugby union)

 Andrew Wilson (born December 1980 in Fife, Scotland is a Scottish rugby union footballer who played for Glasgow Warriors and Scotland.
 He could play at either flanker, or Number Eight.

 Rugby union career

 Amateur career

 At an amateur level he played for Ellon, Aberdeen GSFP and Heriot's FP.

 Professional career

 He joined Glasgow Warriors in 2002.
 He made his debut against Cardiff RFC on 31 August 2002, becoming Glasgow Warrior No. 102.

 International career

-By 2002 he had represented Scotland at several levels: under-19, under-21, students and at sevens.
+By 2002 he had represented Scotland at several levels: U19, U21, students and Scotland 7s.

+He won his one, and only, Scotland senior cap against Romania in 2005.

 Engineering career

 Wilson works as an engineer in the oil industry in Scotland.